GoogleCloudDataproc/spark-bigquery-connector/README-template.md

    <tr valign="top">
      <td><code>enableModeCheckForSchemaFields</code>
      </td>
-     <td>  Checks the mode of every field in destination schema to be equal to the mode in corresponding source field schema, while writing from one big query table to another.
+     <td>  Checks the mode of every field in destination schema to be equal to the mode in corresponding source field schema, during DIRECT write.
           <br/> Default value is true i.e., the check is done by default.
 If set to false the mode check is ignored.
      </td>
      <td>Write</td>